MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-network.md

 >[!NOTE]
 > This feature is applicable for 2019 UR2 and later.

-This section provides the information on how to set affinity between virtual network adapters and physical network adapters.
+This section provides the information on how to set affinity between virtual network adapters (vNICs) and physical network adapters (pNICs).
 Affinity between pNICs and vNICs  brings in flexibility to route network traffic across teamed pNICs.
 With this feature, you can increase throughput by mapping RDMA capable physical adapter with a RDMA settings enabled vNIC.
 Also, you can route specific type of traffic (e.g. live migration) to a  higher-bandwidth physical adapter.
 In HCI deployment scenarios, by specifying affinity, you can leverage SMB multichannel to meet high throughput for SMB traffic.

 ### Before you begin